 Antiepileptic drugs successfully prevent seizures in the majority of people who take them regularly and as prescribed.
 It has been estimated that at least fifty percent of all patients with epilepsy gain complete control of their seizures for substantial periods of time.
 Another twenty percent enjoy a significant reduction in the number of seizures.
 If patients, in collaboration with their physicians, decide to attempt withdrawal from medications, they should be aware that the seizures may recur and should closely observe seizure precautions.
 Some individuals, however, have an excellent chance of remaining seizure free without medication in the future.

 Unfortunately, some people continue to have seizures regularly despite taking medication.
 For them, surgical or, in children, dietary therapy with the ketogenic diet may be helpful.
 There is also hope that continuing research will produce new drugs and new ways of using them that will eventually give seizure relief to everyone who has epilepsy.
+Click here to visit the Epilepsy Foundation’s clinical trials portal that provides education about clinical research and information on clinical studies that have been vetted by Epilepsy Foundation scientific and medical experts.
+There is also the Rare Epilepsy Network Registry, which provides families impacted by epilepsy an opportunity to participate in research that will improve the lives and quality of care for people with rare epilepsies.
 The Epilepsy Foundation continues to fund basic and clinical research in the field of epilepsy and seizure disorders, and is looking forward to the time when a cure for these conditions will be achieved.